-"As funeral directors and suppliers of the Connecticut Funeral Directors Association, we have held internal charitable holiday collection efforts for more than a decade, and this is fourth year that we also invite the public to bring in donations for Operation ELF, and at even more funeral home locations than in 2016," explains Bob Muccino, a funeral director and the President of the Connecticut Funeral Directors Association.
-"By doing this, we are adding more than three dozen convenient community sites to supplement Operation ELF's and Connecticut Children's Medical Center's own collection efforts.
+"As funeral directors and suppliers of the Connecticut Funeral Directors Association, we have held internal charitable holiday collection efforts for more than a decade, and this is fourth year that we also invite the public to bring in donations of gift cards and unwrapped toys to local funeral homes," explains Edward J. Sheehy Jr., President of the Connecticut Funeral Directors Association.
+"By doing so, we add 53 convenient community sites to supplement Operation ELF's and Connecticut Children's Medical Center's own collection efforts.
 We encourage state residents to take a few minutes of their time and come donate an item that will mean so much to another Connecticut family."